offby1/pyramid-tinyurl-doodle/README.branch.md

 - Make sure it can run as a docker image.
 I suspect I don't want to put my aws credentials in the image, so ...

 - Do the tests in a different table!
-Or at least ensure that the rows that the tests add have all the required attributes, so that the web site doesn't puke when it encounters them.